 If you’re not familiar with hosting, let me explain some of the basic terms.
 Hosting basically equals renting a space on the internet to run a website on.
 Actually, you’re renting a small part of a computer, connected to the internet.
 And this computer is able to run websites.
 There are many kinds of hosting, such as shared hosting, cloud hosting and virtual private servers.

-Kinsta is basically a cloud provider with a hosting service specifically set-up for WordPress.
-They are utilizing the infrastructure of Google, called Google Cloud Engine, for their hosting.
+Kinsta is basically a cloud provider with Application, Database, and WordPress hosting.
+They have specialized in WordPress for over 10 years now and have introduced new hosting options to provide even more flexibility to their clients.
 On top of that, they built their hosting platform.
-In this Kinsta review, you’ll discover this actually results in a great performance.
+In this Kinsta review (we’ll be focusing on the WordPress offering of Kinsta), you’ll discover this actually results in a great performance.

 ps.
 Do you know these reviews started out of my own quest to find the best WordPress hosting?
 I did not find the information I needed in many reviews, and that’s why I started to do some serious research!
 But without further ado, let’s start the review!

 - Kinsta is nailing it.
 It is one of the best WordPress hosting companies out there offering great features, support and performance.
 But it is also, ahem, expensive!

 - If you want better performance for a lower price, albeit slightly fewer features, consider Rocket.net!

 - If you don’t bother support quality, Cloudways is a cheap and good alternative.

 Do you want to try Kinsta for free?
 Kinsta offers a 30 money back guarantee!
 Sign-up for My Kinsta here.

 About this Kinsta Review

 In this review, I look to the following aspects, which I deem important for good WordPress hosting.
 These are: